Curator Beverley Cook explains how the museum acquired its incredible Suffragette collection and how it continues to inspire today.

 During a series of workshops held in each prison wing over several weeks, prisoners were each given a square of cotton and asked to express through embroidery, ink and paint their thoughts and hopes for 2012, the year when the ‘freed’ nation came together to celebrate the London Olympic Games and Queen’s Diamond Jubilee.
 Women on the Lifers’ Unit spent hours in their rooms embroidering the words of other women.
 In other workshops women chose totemic words for the quilt border representing what they hoped to find on release: 'cake', 'love', 'respect', freedom', 'family', 'sex' and 'money'.

-Two years ago the 2012 Holloway quilt was gifted to the Museum of London.
-It's now on temporary display just metres away from the original 1910 Holloway prisoners’ banner.
-We hope that the poignant messages and stories, hopes and fears depicted on the quilt ensure it will have as much power and impact as the display of the historic WSPU Holloway prisoners’ banner.
+A couple of years ago, the 2012 Holloway quilt was gifted to the Museum of London.
+In the 2018 temporary display, we exhibited it just metres away from the original 1910 Holloway prisoners’ banner with the hope that the poignant messages and stories, hopes and fears depicted on the quilt would have as much power and impact as the display of the historic WSPU Holloway prisoners’ banner.

 themselves to railings.